UCdasec/FaultArm/docs/branch_detection.md

 The pattern represents a jump, or conditional, statement.
 The compiler first moves (`movl`) `1` to the top of the stack (`-4(%rbp)`), then compares `1` to the valued stored at the top of the stack (`1`).
 Finally, the result of this operation (`1-1`) is checked, and if the result is `0` (`jne`), then a jump is performed towards the location of `.L2`.

-These instructions, occurring in a consequtive manner, showcase a clear branch vulnerability, if and only if they contain trivial numerical values, or booleans (i.e. `0` or `1`).
+These instructions, occurring in a consecutive manner, showcase a clear branch vulnerability, if and only if they contain trivial numerical values, or booleans (i.e. `0` or `1`).

 A secured example for this pattern would contain a non-trivial numerical value: